aryarm/varCA/README.md

 Scripts for executing each of the variant callers which are used by the `prepare` pipeline.
 Small pipelines can be written for each caller by using a special naming convention.
 See the [caller README](callers/README.md) for more information.

 ### [breakCA/](breakCA)
 Scripts for calculating posterior probabilities for the existence of an insertion or deletion, which can be used when running the classifier.
-These scripts are an adaptation from [@Arkosen](https://github.com/Arkosen)'s [breakCA code](https://www.biorxiv.org/content/10.1101/605642v1.abstract).
+These scripts are an adaptation from [@Arkosen](https://github.com/Arkosen)'s [BreakCA code](https://www.biorxiv.org/content/10.1101/605642v1.abstract).

 ### [scripts/](scripts)
 Various scripts used by the pipeline.
 See the [script README](scripts/README.md) for more information.